5 Best Solana Staking Platforms

 Validator risk: If your chosen validator experiences downtime, your rewards may be reduced.

-Custodial risk: Platforms like Coinbase or Kraken hold your funds, which could be affected in rare cases of hacks.
+Custodial risk: Platforms like Kraken hold your funds, which could be affected in rare cases of hacks.

 Market risk: SOL’s price can be volatile, impacting the overall value of your staked assets.